Capito

 Capito is a genus of birds in the family Capitonidae.
 They are found in humid forests in South America, with a single species extending into eastern Panama.
 Slightly larger than the members of the genus Eubucco, members of the genus Capito are all sexually dimorphic and thickset, and have stubby pale bills that often are tipped black.
 With the exception of the somewhat aberrant scarlet-crowned barbet, black, red, orange, yellow and white are the dominating colours in their plumage, and males have at least partially black backs.
 Typically seen singly or in pairs, they are primarily frugivorous, but also take arthropods.

+Taxonomy

+The genus Capito was introduced in 1816 by the French ornithologist Louis Vieillot to accommodate a single species, the "Tamatia à tête et gorge rouge" that had been described in 1780 by the French naturalist, the Comte de Buffon.
+This is the black-spotted barbet that had been assigned the binomial name Bucco niger by the German zoologist Philipp Statius Müller in 1776 and is the type species of the genus.
+The genus name is from Latin capito, capitonis meaning "big-headed".

 Species

+The genus contains the following 11 species: